tuliocpbs/auction-bid-tracker/README.md

 Auction system which will allow users to concurrently bid on items for sale.

-> PS.: This auction allows the user to bid with a somaller value than the last one.
+> PS.: This auction allows the user to bid with a somaller value than the last one. =D

 ### Infrastructure